 - File your claim with the at-fault party’s insurer

-A Columbus pedestrian accident lawyer from the Fitch Law Firm LLC can manage all of these tasks on your behalf when we represent you.
-To learn more about our services during a free case review with a member of our team, call the Fitch Law Firm LLC at
+A Columbus pedestrian accident lawyer from The Fitch Law Firm LLC can manage all of these tasks for you when we represent you.
+To learn more about our services during a free case review with a member of our team, you can call our firm today.

 Columbus Pedestrian Accident Lawyer Near Me 614-545-3930

 Common Pedestrian Accident Injuries

 You can sustain a wide range of injuries in a pedestrian accident.
 The larger a vehicle and the faster it is traveling when it strikes a pedestrian, the more serious the pedestrian’s injuries may be.
 Common injuries seen in these accidents include: